pelotom/effectful/README.md

 # Monad Syntax
 ---

-Monads are sometimes referred to as "programmable semicolons", because they allow us to write imperative-looking blocks of code where the "effect" of each statement is determined by the monad in question.
-Monad syntax allows you to write such configurably effectful programs in a more natural style, by working at the level of _expressions_ rather than statements.
+Monad syntax is a small macro library that allows you to write monadic code in a more natural style, by embedding effectful expressions in other effectful expressions rather than explicitly naming intermediary results.
+The idea is similar to that of the [Scala Async](https://github.com/scala/async) library, but generalized to arbitrary monads (not just `Future`).

 ## Quick start